-In today’s digital age, distractions are ever present, be it emails, social media or distracting thoughts.
+In today’s digital age, distractions are ever present.
+They come in the form of emails, social media and distracting thoughts.
 This becomes even more of an issue when the distractions are so attractive.
 Email taps into our primal impulse to seek out random rewards, resulting in addictive behaviour and social media is designed to captivate.

 On average, employees who do the majority of their work on computers are distracted once every ten and a half minutes.
-Twenty three percent of those interruptions come from email, but the biggest source of interruptions by far come from the individuals themselves.
-Voluntarily switching from one task to the next without finishing the original task first accounted for a full 44% of work interruptions.
+Twenty-three per cent of those interruptions come from email but the biggest source of interruptions, by far, come from the individuals themselves.
+Voluntarily switching from one task to the next without finishing the original task first accounts for a full 44% of work interruptions.

 According to Cal Newport two types of work exist: